Ground Zero recognized from the ground up at Naval Hospital Bremerton

+Ground zero was recognized from the ground up at Naval Hospital Bremerton.

-A step above the rest...Naval Hospital Bremerton staff members - like Chief Hospital Corpsman Michael Devito on his way up - took part in a stair climb challenge in a step-by-step homage to those 343 firefighters, eight emergency medical services personnel, 72 law enforcement officers and other first responders who lost their lives responding to the terrorist attack on the World Trade Center office towers that fateful day, Sept.
+Staff members took part in a stair climb challenge in a step-by-step homage to those 343 firefighters, eight emergency medical services personnel, 72 law enforcement officers and other first responders who lost their lives responding to the terrorist attack on the World Trade Center office towers that fateful day, Sept.
 11, 2001.

+“I felt that we are having ceremonies every year since 9/11 and slowly drifting away from the true meaning of never forget.
+Walking those floors, feeling what they felt on that day makes it more than just words.
+It shows action to remember those we loss,” said Hospital Corpsman 1st Class Adam Toler, Surgical Services leading petty officer, architect of the idea who helped coordinate along with other members of the command’s First Class Petty Officer Association.

-Devito finished the finished the hamstring straining and quadricep draining course - which called for participants to ascend seven lengthy flights of stairs, reverse course back down and repeat the process a total of six times - first overall in 19 minutes and 10 seconds (official Navy photo by Douglas H Stutz, NHB/NMRTC Bremerton public affairs officer).
+The challenge called for participants to ascend up seven lengthy flights of stairs, reverse course back down and repeat the process a total of six times.

 |Date Taken: